Science with preschoolers is so much fun!

 Before the experiment begins, talk about the process with your preschoolers.

 Review the recipe card with them.
 Discuss the importance of being prepared with everything needed for the experiment.
 After talking about the experiment, support children through creating a hypothesis.

 Preschoolers can draw what they think will happen on the included recording form.
 If they would like, they can dictate their hypothesis for you to write in on their sheet as well.

-**Teacher Tip: This is a good opportunity to work on executive functioning skills with your preschooler.
+**Teacher Tip: This is a good opportunity to work on executive function skills with your preschooler.
 Engaging in this discussion prior to the experiment supports your preschooler in practicing patience, focusing, listing, planning, organization, and self-control.